- 1 Best Wheelchair Friendly Cities In The United States

-Albuquerque transport system is completely accessible for both cripples and disabled people.
+Albuquerque’s transport system is completely accessible for both wheelchair users and other disabled people living in the city.
 The Sun Van Paratransit Service is known for its ability to transport wheelchair users with optimum comfort.

 There are also state-of-the-art schools across the city to accommodate students that rely on walkers, scooters, or wheelchairs for mobility.
 Most of the hospitals, restaurants, malls, and banks in Albuquerque is 100% ADA compliant.

 All these are more makes Albuquerque one of the most wheelchair accessible cities for disabled people living in the United States

 10. Birmingham, Alabama

 Birmingham is the most populous city in Alabama is filled with a lot of accessible destinations and attractions.
 Birmingham is perfect for wheelchair users looking for a quiet place to live.

 There are loads of wheelchair-accessible trails and campgrounds in Alabama including the Birmingham Botanical Garden, Avondale Park, Jones Valley Trail, Crestwood Park, or the High Ore Line Trail.